We are reader-supported. Buying through any red colored link on our site may earn us commissions. Learn More.

 Most jewelers and diamond dealers employ professional appraisers, but there are also independent jewelry appraisers.
 You may be eligible for a complimentary appraisal from your diamond seller, so be sure to ask.

-With the purchase of any diamond, it’s important to get a ring that has a certificate from a reputable lab, such as the GIA or AGS.
+With the purchase of any diamond, it’s important to get a ring that has a certificate from a reputable lab, such as the GIA.
 The certificate states details such as color, cut, clarity and carat weight of the diamond.
 Provide a copy of your certificate to your appraiser and be sure to keep a copy for yourself.
 Should your ring ever be stolen, the details in your certificate might be helpful in locating it.

 In the first days of your engagement or even before you propose, get your engagement ring covered to give you peace of mind right away.
 Amidst all the things you have to plan as a newly engaged couple, check this off your list so you don’t have to worry about your new piece of bling.